 Apple Pecan Crisp

-My 4-year-old daughter brought home her field trip permission slip for Homestead Farm today, which means it’s officially fall and I’m on the hook for chaperone.
+My 4-year-old daughter brought home her field trip permission slip for the farm today, which means it’s officially fall and I’m on the hook for chaperone.
 Truth be told, these autumn school field trips really aren’t my thing: the hayrides are itchy, the pumpkin patches are muddy and prickly, and the farm animals…ehh.
 Thank heavens at least they have apples!

 So what am I planning to do with all my hard earned apples, once I’ve cleaned my boots and picked the hay off my jeans?
 One thing’s for sure: I won’t be rolling dough or fussing over fancy lattice patterns for apple pie.
-I’ll be taking the easy route with this old-fashioned Apple Pecan Crisp — a simple dessert of warm baked apples bubbling away in their own syrupy juices, topped with a streusel-like mix of toasted pecans, old-fashioned rolled oats, sweet butter and brown sugar.
+I’ll be taking the easy route with this old-fashioned Apple Pecan Crisp – a dish of warm baked apples bubbling away in their own syrupy juices, topped with a streusel-like mix of toasted pecans, old-fashioned rolled oats, sweet butter and brown sugar.
+Served warm out of the oven with a scoop of vanilla ice cream, it’s the ultimate fall dessert.

-Note: Whenever you’re baking with apples, be sure to use firm baking apples that will hold their shape when cooked.
+Begin by peeling and slicing the apples.
+Be sure to use firm baking apples that will hold their shape when cooked.
 For this recipe, I used a blend of Empire and Sun Crisp because that’s what was available at the farm.
-Your farmer’s market may have different options; just be sure to buy varieties that are suitable for baking, otherwise you’ll end up with applesauce.
-You can also use a mix of different varietals for a more nuanced flavor.
-If you’re not sure, most farmers markets sell apple pies – just ask what they use and go with that.
+You might have different options; just be sure to buy varieties that are suitable for baking, otherwise you’ll end up with applesauce.
+I always like to use a mix of different varietals for a more nuanced flavor.
+Some readily available options include Granny Smith, Fuji, Honey Crisp and Golden Delicious.

 Apple Pecan Crisp